A curated list of the world’s most beautiful metro stations and unusual underground subways, as chosen by travel writers.

 The ex-Soviet metro stations are undoubtedly some of the most interesting in Europe.
-Kyiv, Ukraine boasts one of the 10 most beautiful on Earth – as well as the deepest.
+Kiev (Kyiv), Ukraine boasts one of the 10 most beautiful on Earth – as well as the deepest.

 Another interesting station for other reasons is Osokorky Metro Station, which was recently decorated with several pieces of street art, depicting aspects of Ukrainian life and culture.
 It’s a bit further out of the city, but worth the journey.

-The Kyiv metro system costs just 8 UAH to travel on, so you can station-hop to some of the most interesting very cheaply.
+The Kiev metro system costs just 8 UAH to travel on, so you can station-hop to some of the most interesting very cheaply.

 Tbilisi Metro has 23 stations, 21 of them below ground level.
 A fleet of 170 Soviet-built rail cars ply the two lines.
 Many stations are decorated both inside and out with Soviet-style mosaics that reference the neighbourhood they service.
 Mosaics at the Technical University Station, for example, depict art, science, and other scholastic pursuits.